Knowledge base

 The Font dialog box is displayed.
 The Text Effects occupy the lower half of the box.
 Superscript and Subscript are two of the options.

-Method 3: Use keyboard shortcuts
+Method 3: Use keyboard shortcuts to apply superscript or subscript

 - The superscript shortcut in Microsoft Word is Ctrl + Shift + ‘+’.